aaron-imbrock/caldav-fastmail/README.md

 #### Why should you do this?

 We all love Fastmail.
-Their product is fast and supports all email and calendar features I've ever wanted.
-Just not Tasks!
+Their product is fast and supports all email and calendar features we have ever wanted.
+Expect for Tasks!

 Interestingly enough though, your iPhone Tasks app is also a calendar.
 How is that?

 The magic word is CalDAV.
 It's a boring and stable technology, used everywhere and in unexpected ways, but rarely mentioned.

-Fastmail uses CalDAV.
-And in the same way that iMessage is a fancy UI for a sqlite database, Apple Tasks is a frontend for ... yeah, saying it twice is enough.
-You get it.
+Fastmail uses CalDAV for calendering.
+And in the same unexpected way that iMessage is a fancy UI for a sqlite database, Apple Tasks is a frontend for ... yeah, you get it.

-With a little Python, you can modify a Fastmail calendar to be both.
+With a little Python, you can create a Fastmail calendar to be both.
 You will have a calendar with a to-do list that your Apple product treats just like its own.

-Just as importantly, this works on anything and everything else too: you're not tied to Mac or iPhone.
+Just as importantly, this calendar works on anything and everything else too: you're not tied to Mac or iPhone.

 You'll end up with a calendar where you do Calendar things, and tasks where you do Tasks things.
 FastMail now offers Tasks.